 Private Vehicles must cross the Anathode Forest Check post before 2.30 pm on the same day and should leave through Vallakkadavu Check post before 6 pm, the same day.

 It is best to go from Pathanamthitta by a Jeep.
 Car journey, especially small cars, is not advisable as the ghat roads are often damaged.

 If you are coming from Vandiperiyar, the entry pass can be collected from the Kerala Forest Department office at Vandiperiyar.

 KSRTC Buses to Gavi and from there to Kumali and Vice Versa.

 Kerala State Road Transport Corporation buses are also available to those who prefer to go by public transport.
-Bus journey does not require entry passes.
+The bus journey does not require entry passes.

-KSRTC Bus route along with the expected time at major stops for the fist bus from Pathamanthitta to Kumali is as follows.
-Pathanamthitta 6:30 am (starting point), Mailapra, Vadasserikara, Perunad, Chittar, Seethathodu, Angamuzhy 8:30 am (check post), Moozhiyar dam, penstock pipe view point, kakki dam, Anathode dam, Gavi (11 am), Pullumuedu, Vallikadavu, Vandiperiyar, chelimada and then Kumali 12:30 pm (Ending point).
+KSRTC Bus route along with the expected time at major stops for the fist bus from Pathanamthitta to Kumali is as follows.
+Pathanamthitta 6:30 am (starting point), Mailapra, Vadasserikara, Perunad, Chittar, Seethathodu, Angamuzhy 8:30 am (check post), Moozhiyar dam, penstock pipe viewpoint, Kakki dam, Anathode dam, Gavi (11 am), Pullumuedu, Vallikadavu, Vandiperiyar, Chelimada and then Kumali 12:30 pm (Ending point).
 The second bus from Pathanamthitta to Kumali is at 12.30 pm.
 It reaches Gavi by 5 pm and Kumali at 6:30 pm.